User Guide

 Precautions when Submitting Turnitin Assignments

-• Please create the file to be submitted in a specified format such as Word, Excel, Text, and PDF.
+• Please create the file to be submitted in a specified format, such as Word, Excel, Text, or PDF.
 If you submit a file other than the specified one, it will not be checked.

-• When the first time to submit a Turnitin assignment, you will be required to agree to the EULA.
+• When you submit a Turnitin assignment, you will be required to agree to the EULA.

 Be sure to click [I agree].